bmihelac/pytest-image-snapshot/README.md

 - **Snapshot Creation**: If a reference snapshot doesn't exist, the plugin will create it during the test run, making initial setup effortless.
 - **Verbose Mode Display**: Capable of displaying the difference image for quick visual feedback in case of mismatches when running tests with `-v`.
 - **Snapshot Update Option**: Includes a `--image-snapshot-update` flag to update existing snapshots or create new ones, accommodating visual changes in your project.
+- **Threshold-Based Comparison**: Utilizes the `threshold` argument for enhanced image comparison with the `pixelmatch` library, enabling anti-aliasing pixel detection.

 ## Requirements

 -   Pillow
+-   pixelmatch (optional)

 ## Installation